csound-flossmanual/csound-floss/book/01-b-pitch-and-frequency.md

 The equal-tempered tuning system which can be found on each MIDI keyboard is not the only existing one.
 For many musical contexts it is not approriate.
 In european history there were many different systems, for instance the Pythagorean and the Meantone tuning.
 Each of the countless traditional music cultures all over the world, for instance arabic Maqam, iranian Dastgah, indian Raga, has an own tuning system.
 And in comtemporary music we find also numerous different tuning systems.

-Audio programming languages like Csound which can synthesize sounds are particularily suited for this approach.
-It is even simple to "tune" a MIDI keyboard in quarter tones or to any historical tuning.
+Audio programming languages like Csound which can synthesize sounds with any frequency are particularily suited for this approach.
+It is even simple to "tune" a MIDI keyboard in quarter tones or to any historical tuning using Csound.
 The following example shows the fundamentals.
 It plays the five notes C D E F G (= MIDI 60 62 64 65 67) first in Pythoagorean tuning, then in Meantone, then as quatertones, then as partials 1-5.

 ~~~
 <CsoundSynthesizer>